-Plant and equipment 25%
+- Plant and equipment: 25% - Leasehold improvements: life of lease

 The assets' residual values and useful lives are reviewed and adjusted if appropriate at the end of each reporting period.

 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains or losses are included in the Statement of Profit or Loss and Other Comprehensive Income.